 The next year, Frida was dead from a morphine overdose, self-administered, probably a suicide.

-Readers: For more on Frida Kahlo on this blog, click here.
+READERS: For more posts on Frida Kahlo, click here.

 Read Full Post »